Azure/azure-powershell/src/Dns/docs/latest-2019-04-30/Set-AzDnsRecordSet.md

 ### -PtrRecord
 The list of PTR records in the record set.
 To construct, see NOTES section for PTRRECORD properties and create a hash table.
-To construct, see NOTES section for PTRRECORD properties and create a hash table.

 ```yaml